 I charge £10 per 1,000 words for pieces of fewer than 10,000 words.

 When I’m not working or looking after my young daughter, you’re most likely to find me knitting, drawing or painting.
-You can see some of my artwork here.
+You can see some of my artwork here, and you can even purchase a print here!
 I also enjoy jogging (although ‘shambling’ might be a better description).
 I love listening to music, particularly rock, metal, blues, goth, industrial, visual kei, pop and folk.
 I play the guitar and the piano with borderline competence.
 I am reasonably good at French and, being a language junkie, have tried my hand at various other languages including Japanese, Latvian and Russian.